kitzbergerg/meditrack/README.md

 ## Setup

-Run `docker compose --profile keycloak build` to build the docker images.
+Run `docker compose --profile keycloak --profile backend --profile frontend build` to build the docker images.
-Run `docker compose --profile keycloak up -d` to start all containers.
+Run `docker compose --profile keycloak --profile backend --profile frontend up -d` to start all containers.
-Run `docker compose --profile keycloak down` to stop all containers.
+Run `docker compose --profile keycloak --profile backend --profile frontend down` to stop all containers.

+Depending on which services you want to run you can leave out profiles.
+For example to run the backend locally and the rest in docker do: `docker compose --profile keycloak --profile frontend up -d`

 ## Development Environment